dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 * when warrant attributes are satisfied by functionals themselves, and
 * when warrant attributes are satisfied when calling a functional.

-These changes entail secondary changes to method overriding consistent with expectations and allow for a redefinition of `lazy` in a way intended by the Language Maintainers.
+These changes require unexpected secondary changes to method overriding consistent with expectations.

 These secondary changes are part of the DIP.
-However, the Language Maintainers may opt to accept the main proposal of the DIP, but not the proposed secondary changes, in favor of other solutions.
+However, the Language Maintainers may opt to accept the main part of the DIP, but not the proposed secondary changes, in favor of other solutions.

 ### Attribute Checking inside Higher-Order Functions

-When a function is annotated with a warrant attribute, each statement must satisfy certain conditions.
+When a function is annotated with a warrant attribute, each expression must satisfy certain conditions.
-Among those conditions is, for any warrant attribute, that the function may only call functions (*function* again referring to anything callable here) that are annotated with the same attribute or have it inferred.
+Among those conditions is, for any warrant attribute, that the function may only call functions (the term *function* referring to anything callable here) that are annotated with the same attribute or have it inferred.
 Exceptions to this are statements in `debug` blocks and that `@safe` functions may also call `@trusted` functions.

 This DIP proposes that
-1. essential calls to `const`, `inout`, or `immutable` eFP/D type parameters are not to be subjected to this condition, as well as
+1. essential calls of `const`, `inout`, or `immutable` eFP/D type parameters are not to be subjected to this condition, — as well as
-2. essential calls to local `const`, `inout`, or `immutable` eFP/D type variables declared in the functional, that are initialized by dereferencing and/or indexing a parameter without conversion, become valid, too.
+2. essential calls of local `const`, `inout`, or `immutable` eFP/D type variables declared in a functional, that are initialized by dereferencing and/or indexing an eFP/D parameter or another such local variable, become valid, too.

-This DIP suggests that
+This DIP author suggests that
-in the case of checking `@safe` for a functional, if the parameter's underlying FP/D type is explicitly annotated `@system`, an essential call to the eFP/D object is considered invalid.
+in the case of checking `@safe` and `nothrow` for a functional, if the parameter's underlying FP/D type is explicitly annotated `@system` and/or `throw`, an essential call to the eFP/D object is considered invalid.
 This is to avoid confusion.
-Removing the unnecessary `@system` annotation fixes this error.
+Removing the `@system` and/or `throw` annotation fixes this error.
 The same should be applied to any negation of a warrant attribute if one happens to be introduced to the language.
+(The Language Maintainers may opt against this on the basis of an easier compiler implementation.)

-The second clause concerning local variables allows for iterating over eFP/D type parameters that are slices or static or associative arrays using a `foreach` loop.
+The second clause concerning local variables notably allows for iterating over eFP/D type parameters that are slices or static or associative arrays using a `foreach` loop.

-Note that it is necessary that the parameter's type is `const`, `immutable`, or `inout` on the uppermost level of indirection.
+Note that it is necessary
+that the parameter's or local variable's type is `const`, `immutable`, or `inout` on the uppermost level of indirection.
-If the uppermost level is mutable, the parameter can be reassigned in the functionals body before being called, invalidating the assumption that the context has full control over the eFP/D object and its type.
+If the uppermost level is mutable, the parameter or local can be reassigned in the functionals body before being called, invalidating the assumption that the context has full control over the eFP/D object and its type.
 You may want to take a look at [the respective example](#mutable-parameters).

 Only requiring `const` as a qualifier in fact does suffice.
-One could conjecture that [aliasing](https://en.wikipedia.org/wiki/Pointer_aliasing) could lead to problems, but it does not.
+One could conjecture that [pointer aliasing](https://en.wikipedia.org/wiki/Pointer_aliasing) could lead to problems, but it does not.
 You may want to take a look at [the respective example](#const-and-aliasing).

-However, this document does not contain a proof (or a proof sketch) that aliasing really is impossible.
+However, this document does not contain a formal proof (or a proof sketch) that aliasing really is impossible.
-If the Language Maintainers find it too dangerous to risk, the author suggests going forth with `immutable` alone instead of `const`, `inout`, or `immutable`.
-Because pointer, slice, and array types with more than one level of indirection are hard to use with `immutable`, applicability of them is greatly reduced.
+If the Language Maintainers find it too dangerous to risk, the author suggests going forth with `immutable` alone instead of `const`, `inout`, or `immutable`, even though pointer, slice, and array types with more than one level of indirection are hard to use with `immutable` and applicability of them is greatly reduced.
-On the other hand, wide usage of them otherwise would probably not have happened either.

 This change entails that a parameter's `const`, `inout`, and `immutable` on the first level of indirection must be distinguished from a qualifier on the second level of indirection.
-This is relevant for [overriding methods](#overloading-mangling-and-overriding).

-Note that this only applies to parameters to the functional;
-any other essential calls to eFP/Ds will be checked as is currently the case.

-Note especially that if the eFP/D parameter not only takes plain values but eFP/D types themselves, calls might not end up satisfying the attributes' conditions.
-This is the case for third- or even-higher-order functions.
-You may want to take a look at [the respective example](#third-order-and-even-higher-order-functionals).

-Also note that type-checking parameters as if they were annotated `pure`, `@safe`, `nothrow`, and `@nogc` only affects the validity of the call expression itself.
-For example, uniqueness is unaffected:
-If the parameter is not annotated `pure`, the call will be considered `pure` when it comes to checking whether the functional is `pure`, but the parameter's return value is not considered unique.
-For that, an explicit `pure` annotation to the parameter's underlying FP/D type is required.
-The same goes for other guarantees warrant attributes make.

 ### Attribute Inference for Functional Templates

-By the proposal of this DIP,
+By the proposal of this DIP, when inferring attributes for function templates,
-when inferring attributes for function templates that have runtime parameters of a `const`, `inout`, or `immutable` eFP/D type, essential calls are considered to not invalidate any warrant attribute.
+1. essential calls of runtime parameters of a `const`, `inout`, or `immutable` eFP/D type, — as well as
+2. essential calls of local `const`, `inout`, or `immutable` eFP/D type variables declared in the function template, that are initialized by dereferencing and/or indexing an eFP/D runtime parameter or another such local variable

+are considered to not invalidate any warrant attribute.

 That way, attribute inference follows the rules non-template functions are checked.